Jakarta First Cup Version: Release 9 Status: DRAFT Release: May 2021

 A resource packaged in the web application classpath must be in a

-subdirectory of the META-INF/resources
+subdirectory of the META-INF/resources directory within a web

 application.